 Initially, patients with these symptoms may receive an echocardiogram.
 But a diagnosis of pulmonary hypertension requires referral to a specialist for additional testing.

-SLUCare pulmonologist Dr. John Mwangi offers a full range of tests to diagnose pulmonary hypertension, along with follow-up care for patients diagnosed with the disease.
+SLUCare Physician Group pulmonologists offer a full range of tests to diagnose pulmonary hypertension, along with follow-up care for patients diagnosed with the disease.
 Treatments include medications to relieve symptoms, prevent disease progression and improve quality of life.
 In severe cases, patients may be referred to specialized centers for surgery.

-Dr. Mwangi works with our dedicated pulmonary hypertension coordinator Traci Waller, BSN, RN.
-Traci works with insurance companies, drug manufacturers and patient assistance programs to help patients access the medications they need to manage their disease over a lifetime.
-Throughout treatment, patients with urgent needs can reach Traci – day or night – through a dedicated pulmonary hypertension hotline.
+Our clinic has a dedicated pulmonary hypertension coordinator who works with insurance companies, drug manufacturers, and patient assistance programs to help patients access the medications they need to manage their disease over a lifetime.
+Throughout treatment, patients with urgent needs can reach the coordinator – day or night – through a dedicated pulmonary hypertension hotline.

 Many conditions can cause pulmonary hypertension.
 As part of an academic medical practice, the SLUCare Pulmonary Hypertension Clinic offers a variety of tests in one location to streamline care for faster diagnosis.

-Throughout testing and in our follow-up care, Dr. Mwangi leads a team of experts in the care of pulmonary hypertension patients, including:
+Throughout testing and in our follow-up care, you can expect to interact with a team of experts in the care of pulmonary hypertension, including:

 Most patients in the Pulmonary Hypertension Clinic are referred by other physicians: primary care doctors, rheumatologists, cardiologists and community pulmonologists.
 Due to the severity of this condition, we try to accommodate all patients within 2-3 weeks of referral.